Dear readers of ADxS.org, please forgive the disruption.

 • Agonists

-• Fast glutamatergic transmission is mediated mainly by AMPA receptors4
+• Fast glutamatergic transmission is mainly mediated by AMPA receptors4

 • Kainate receptors (ion-selective), less relevant